Omkeswani27/Omkeswani27/Readme.md

 ## 👋 About Me

 Hello!
-I’m Om Manohar Keswani, a 3rd-year BTech student at **LJ Institute of Engineering and Technology (LJIET)**.
+I’m Om Keswani, a 3rd-year BTech student at **LJ Institute of Engineering and Technology (LJIET)**.
 I am passionate about exploring technology, building innovative solutions, and continuously learning.

 🔒 **Cybersecurity Enthusiast:** Actively diving into ethical hacking and cybersecurity to sharpen my technical skills.
 💡 **Creative Developer:** From front-end design to back-end logic, I enjoy crafting full-stack solutions.